 Join this interactive workshop and fill your group facilitation, teaching, training or counseling toolbox with experiential, brain-based techniques to inspire, motivate and promote engagement and buy-in.
 Take away innovative methods to get your groups moving, talking and reflecting.
-Empower participants to take ownership of learning, practice social-emotional skills, and build a positive, and supportive group environment.
-Teach and reinforce academic or training material in novel ways to differentiate instruction and enhance learning.
+Empower participants to take ownership of learning, practice social-emotional skills, and build a positive, and supportive learning environment.
+Actively engage learners in training, academic, SEL, or therapeutic content in novel ways to differentiate instruction and enhance learning.
 Leave with creative inspiration and new perspectives on your role as a facilitator, educator, or counselor.

 We will explore: